 The plan administrator has continued the extension for the state to process employee payroll withholding 529 plan contributions by paper check instead of electronic funds transfer.
-In doing so, they have re-emphasized the need to include the deduction register with the check.
+In doing so, they have reemphasized the need to include the deduction register with the check.
 Each employee’s account number must be included on the register.
 To do this, agencies must manually add each employee’s account number to the Deduction Register 529 Plan page prior to sending it with the warrant.

 New or rehired employees eligible for the Pathfinder retirement plan should have a coverage begin date starting the first day of the month following the month of employment.
 For example, the coverage begin date should be May 1 for an employee that was hired/rehired in April.
 For additional information, please refer to the Oklahoma Administrative Code.

-Employee deferrals and employer contributions must be remitted to OPERS in a timely manner to ensure participant amounts are posted and transferred to the selected investment options within 10 business days of payday, end-of-payroll period or process date, whichever is later.
+Employee deferrals and employer contributions must be remitted to OPERS in a timely manner to ensure participant amounts are posted and transferred to the selected investment options within 10 business days of payday, end of payroll period or process date, whichever is later.

-OMES processes payments for SoonerSave amounts on confirmed payrolls on a weekly basis.
+OMES processes payments for SoonerSave amounts on completed payrolls on a weekly basis.
 This payment schedule far exceeds the requirements set forth in the plan and IRS rules.
 On many occasions, contributions are posted to employee accounts on or before the actual pay date.
 Occasionally, due to the payroll processing schedule of agencies, payments may post after the actual pay date.

 Please remind employees that payments not showing on a quarterly statement may be due to the later processing of payroll and will show on the next quarterly statement.
 Employees are also encouraged to use the SoonerSave website to review and receive up-to-date information on their account.